fjulian79/wd-broker/README.md

 * Mandatory clients can be announced in the configuration file
 * If a mandatory client does not register within its timeout, system reset will be initiated
 * Strict check of config file ownership and permissions
+* Supports reboot failsafe:
+  * If the broker receives a reboot command from wd-ctrl, it will configure the hardware watchdog to trigger a reboot after a defined timeout and quit.
+  * This can be used to ensure the system can recover if got stuck during reboot for any reason (e.g. deadlock in a driver, application failure, etc.).
+  * Only root is allowed to send the reboot command, preventing unauthorized reboots.
 * Options to control flexibility and security:
   * Reject clients with non-unique names
   * Reject clients that are not in the config file